 Okay, we had kind of a head start.
 A mild climate.
 Four distinctly beautiful seasons.
 Green everywhere you look.
-Sprinkle in communities, both large and small, urban and rural, to cover just about every lifestyle and taste, and you've got the perfect setting for a golf mecca here in the Triangle.
+Sprinkle in communities-- large and small, urban and rural, covering just about every lifestyle and taste-- and you've got the perfect setting for a golf mecca here in the Triangle.

-Our abundant arts and theater, national hockey, minor league baseball and collegiate sports, entertainment and restaurants are all well and good, but for real fanatics the draw is Pinehurst.
+Our abundant arts and theater, national hockey, minor league baseball, collegiate sports, entertainment and restaurants are all well and good, but for real fanatics the draw is Pinehurst.

 Walk in the cleat-tracks of Jack Nicklaus, Payne Stewart and other golf legends at the place that has hosted more championships than any other golf course in the country.
-Pinehurst is even welcoming the U.S. Open and U.S. Women's Open Championships in 2014 with the U.S. Open returning in 2025.
+Pinehurst is even welcoming both the U.S. Open and U.S. Women's Open Championships in 2014 with the U.S. Open returning in 2025.
 And that's just one of the 43 courses in a 15-mile radius.

 Not that there aren't other famed sports legends hailing from here.
-The name "Michael Jordan" might ring a bell, for example.
-We've hosted the NCAA basketball championships, and our beloved Carolina Hurricanes won the Stanley Cup a few years back.
+The name "Michael Jordan" might ring a bell.
+We're home to NCAA basketball champions, and our beloved Carolina Hurricanes won the Stanley Cup a few years back.
 A NHL All-stars game and Draft Night?
 Right here.
 And who doesn't know Bull Durham, the most famous baseball movie of all time great, featuring our own Durham Bulls.

 Even Carrboro native James Taylor, though he may not be able to hit the sinking curveball quite the way Josh can, famously professed his love in the song, "Carolina in my Mind."
 Critically acclaimed, this great just hit the No. 1 album on the Billboard 200 chart for Before This World.